-Incidents consist of two types of contexts:
+Contexts consist of two components:

-- The simple context shows only alerts and logs regarding the creation and killing of all processes that were run on the agent within the attack perimeter.
-The simple context is shown by default in the detailed incident report. - The detailed context shows all the logs that the agent produced in the attack perimeter, including those that do not usually appear in the administration console.
-For example, even logs that remained local on the agent or that were sent to a syslog server can be seen in the detailed context.
-They are generated by the Stormshield - Audits of attack contexts rule set of the default policy. - Depending on the agent group configuration, the display of the full context may need to be manually enabled.
+- The simple details show only alerts and logs regarding the creation and killing of all processes that were run on the agent within the attack perimeter.
+The simple details are shown by default in the detailed context report. - The full details show all the logs that the agent produced in the attack perimeter, including those that do not usually appear in the administration console.
+For example, even logs that remained local on the agent or that were sent to a syslog server can be seen in the full details.
+They are generated by the Stormshield Audits of attack contexts rule set of the default policy. - Depending on the agent group configuration, the display of the full details may need to be manually enabled.

-11.5.2 Configuring incidents
+11.6.2 Configuring contexts

-- When protection is enabled against certain threats, it systematically generates incidents during an attack.
+- All Emergency and Alert logs agent logs are automatically contexts.
+In addition, some protections systematically generate contexts during an attack.
 This is especially the case for process hollowing, execution flow hijacking and heap spraying, among others.
-In addition, protection rules are configured by default to generate incidents when actions are blocked, or even during suspected attacks that are not severe enough to be blocked.
-For more information, see the section Managing vulnerability exploitation. - In the detailed context of incidents, the size, perimeter, type and frequency of reporting to the agent handler can be configured for each individual agent group.
-For further information, refer to the section Configuring detailed incidents generated by agents.
+Some protection rules are also configured by default to generate contexts when actions are blocked, or even during suspected attacks that are not severe enough to be blocked.
+For more information, see Managing vulnerability exploitation and Defining access control rules. - In the context details, the size, perimeter, type and frequency of reporting to the agent handler can be configured for each individual agent group.
+For further information, refer to the section Configuring context details generated by agents. - You can also define the level of context detail to be sent to the Syslog server.
+For further information, refer to the section Creating groups of agent handlers.

-11.5.3 Analyzing incidents to understand attacks
+11.6.3 Analyzing contexts to understand attacks